Guided Random Forest and its application to data approximation: Sensitivity

-The extension of the previous study has been done to show that high sensitivity points are analogous to support vectors.
-Table \ref{supportvector} records the accuracies on a given test set when a SVM model was trained using all the samples in the training set.
-These results were compared with a SVM model that is trained using only high sensitivity points.
-The number of such points was chosen so that it constituted the same fraction as that of support vectors.
-An analogy between support vectors and the fraction of points with high sensitivity has also been illustrated in Fig. \ref{combined_box}.
+Table~\ref{tab:supportvector} records the accuracy on a given test set when an SVM model was trained using all the samples in the training set.
+These results were compared with an SVM model that is trained using only the high sensitivity points of GRAF, the points with a low margin in SVIS, and the reduced training set of NPPS.
+The size of the reduced training set for GRAF and SVIS was chosen such that it constituted the same fraction as that of support vectors (SVs).
+An analogy between support vectors and the fraction of points with high sensitivity points from GRAF has also been illustrated in Figure~\ref{combined_box}.
+The SVM's performance on the reduced training set selected by all three methods is almost similar and is in very close proximity to SVM's performance when trained on the complete training set.